mathesar-foundation/mathesar/docs/docs/install/linux-from-source.md

     WantedBy=multi-user.target
     ```

-1. Create a Gunicorn socket

-    ```sh
-    touch /lib/systemd/system/gunicorn.socket
-    ```

-    and copy the following code into `gunicorn.socket` file

-    ```text
-    [Unit]
-    Description=gunicorn socket

-    [Socket]
-    ListenStream=/run/gunicorn.sock
-    # Our service won't need permissions for the socket, since it
-    # inherits the file descriptor by socket activation
-    # only the nginx daemon will need access to the socket
-    SocketUser=www-data

-    [Install]
-    WantedBy=sockets.target
-    ```

 1. Reload the systemctl and Start the Gunicorn socket

     ```sh
     systemctl daemon-reload && \
-    systemctl start gunicorn.socket && \
+    systemctl start gunicorn.service && \
-    systemctl enable gunicorn.socket
+    systemctl enable gunicorn.service
     ```

 ### Set up the Caddy Reverse Proxy

 !!! info ""
-    We will be using the Caddy Reverse proxy to serve the static files and set up SSL certificates
+    We will be using the Caddy Reverse proxy to serve the static files and set up SSL certificates.

 1. Create the CaddyFile